 The Egg Bungee Jump - Year 10 CLE

-This online resource is a Connected Learning Experience (CLE) to help teachers teach the concepts of motion and energy transformations to Year 10 students.
+The resource is a Science ASSIST Connected Learning Experience (CLE) designed specifically to teach the concepts of motion and energy transformations to Year 10 students.

 In this investigation, motion and energy transformations are investigated in the context of modelling a bungee jump by an egg.
 There is an emphasis on finding and analysing patterns in data in order to solve a real-world problem.